MicrosoftDocs/dynamics-365-customer-engagement/ce/basics/teams-collaboration.md

 > ![Open a record in Dynamics 365 for Customer Engagement apps](media/teams-open-record-d365.png "Open a record in Dynamics 365 for Customer Engagement apps")

 ### Have a conversation
 You can chat with your team members side-by-side with the Dynamics 365 record page.
-From a record or view pinned in a Teams channel, select the **Show tab converation** button to open the conversation tab.
+From a record or view pinned in a Teams channel, select the **Show tab conversation** button to open the conversation tab.

 > [!div class="mx-imgBorder"]
 > ![Start a conversation](media/teams-start-conversation.png "Start a conversation")